Estimated read time: 15 minutes

 Chris shared the example of when he increased organic traffic to a site a decade ago or so.
 One would think that conversions would go up at the same rate.
 But they didn’t.
 The conversion paths weren’t as optimized as the SEO strategy.
 With that, the SEO worked, but the conversions didn’t follow.

 Also, keep in mind that even with a perfect conversion path, it might still not work if the calls to action happen at the wrong time, or to the wrong people or maybe the product is terrible.
-There are many variables to conversion, communication and really anything in business transformation that the collaborate and open and forgiving communication can help us row better together as teams.
+There are many variables to conversion, communication and really anything in business transformation.

 The same holds true to internal communications.
 Use some best practices and communicate often with your teams and allow the appropriate and useful feedback loop.